 The "Alte Fasnacht" (old Fasnacht) begins on the Thursday after Ash Wednesday and ends with the "Funkensonntag" (Sunday of sparks), the ceremonial burning of the "Fasnacht."
 There are 40 days of Lent.
 But, if one counts also the Sundays, one comes up with 46 days.
 The Sundays were, at some point, excluded by the church as little "Easters."
 Some of the towns and villages in the area around Lake Constance still hold to the old tradition of counting the Sundays as part of Lent, which brings it 6 days closer to Easter.
 The fires on Funkensonntag have been documented since the 15th century.
 They are in response to the Church's insisting on a visible end to Carnival celebrations and on a public "burning of the spirit of Fasnacht."

 Humans always tended to use the last days before a period of fasting to enjoy life once more to the fullest.
 In the past, during the forty days of Lent, faithful Catholics were asked to adhere to many severe restrictions.
 With the enforcement of restrictions upon eating, drinking and sexuality, "valve customs" developed, occasions "to live it up," to satisfy bodily desires and thus restore a psychological balance in individuals and populations.
 Today only Ash Wednesday and Good Friday before Easter are regarded as fast days, but Catholics are still expected to stay away from public amusements during Lent.
 In the midst of winter doldrums Carnival serves as a "valve custom," which may explain its widespread popularity and longevity.
-Today similar celebrations take place on a grand scale on New Year's Eve in Times Square NYC and Mardi Gras in New Orleans in the US.
-City workers and professional cleaning services such as commercialofficecleaning.com always have a great deal of clean-up to do after the revelers go home.
+Today similar celebrations take place on a grand scale on New Year's Eve in Times Square NYC and Mardi Gras in New Orleans in the US. .

 Many scholars used to explain Carnival traditions as remnants of pre-Christian, Teutonic or Celtic rites.
 However, closer research revealed that many features, can be traced to end-of-the-year festivals which were celebrated during the winter solstice as the birthday of the sun god, honored not only by the Germanic peoples, but also by Egyptians, Syrians, Greek and Romans under differing names.
 In Rome there were two celebrations that influenced carnival.
 Around December 25, there were the Saturnalia, celebrated in honor of Saturnus, protector of the fruit of the fields and of wealth.
 The first festival of the new year was the Lupercalia, honoring the pastoral god Faunus.
 Many customs made their way from the Renaissance and Baroque courts into cities and towns and from there into villages.
 Other customs evolved in the more recent past.